 The year-long training initiative is for non-fiction directors, producers, line producers, editors and DOPs across all platforms looking to take the next step in their careers.
 Applications for the programme open each summer.

-    You can meet our trainees at Sheffield Doc/Fest this June - for more information or to get in touch contact firstname.lastname@example.org
+You can meet our trainees at the occasion of Sheffield Doc/Fest every June - for more information or to get in touch, contact email@example.com.

 Cherish Oteka is a London-based filmmaker whose passion for storytelling began in photography.
 Having studied Psychology with Neuroscience, Cherish’s interest in human behavior is an underlying influence in her productions.
 Although she is primarily a visual artist, she is also passionate about music, poetry and cinematography, all of which marry up together in her films.

 Cherish is passionate about human interest stories that tackle social issues and force us to view the world through a fresh pair of eyes.
 Through film she aims to explore themes of identity, civil unrest, and create a platform for marginalized communities to take ownership of how their experiences are portrayed in the media.

 Having worked in film festivals, online video platforms and for broadcasters, Cherish uses her trained editorial eye when filmmaking and understands the conventions of broadcast storytelling whilst still using her own unique style.

 Cherish’s short creative documentary A Man Called Dad was commissioned in 2014.
 It has since been screened at a number of reputable film festivals and venues including BFI and BAFTA.
 On Father’s Day 2016, A Man Called Dad was broadcast on London Live.